 It is made in wheels or logs.
 The wheels average 15 cm high by 60 cm wide (6 inches by 23 ½ inches), and weigh from 30 to 40 kg (66 to 88 pounds).

 It takes 500 litres of milk (132 US gallons) to make a cheese wheel.

 The cheese is made in Central Switzerland in the cantons of Lucerne, Schwyz, Unterwald, and Zoug, as well as the following additional places: Muri district in d’Argovie canton, and the communes of Obersteckholz, Lotzwil and Langenthal (all in Bern canton).

-Sbrinz received AOC protection in 2002.
+Sbrinz received Swiss AOC protection in 2002.

-    References, though, are found in archives dating from 1530 in Bern, when it was called “Brientz”.
+References, though, are found in archives dating from 1530 in Bern, when Bern was called “Brientz”.
 Brientz was at the centre of the production region for the cheese (and still is, basically), and was where many different cheeses came into to be sold on for export.
 The name Sbrinz “might” have come from a shortening of ex-Brienz (meaning out of Brienz).
 The Sbrinz name was first recorded in 1645.

-    Because the cheese was extra hard, it could be shipped well without refrigeration.
+Because the cheese was extra hard, it could be shipped reliably without refrigeration.
 The cheese was exported to Italy through passes in the Alps; in return, the traders brought wine, rice and spices back to Switzerland.
 This trade route became known as the “Sbrinz” route.